-- Recommendations on establishing action levels for agreement between primary calculations and verification, and guidance in addressing discrepancies outside the action levels are provided. - These recommendations shall not be interpreted as requirements. - It is important that the physicist knows the accuracy and limitations of both the primary and the verification systems in order to set reasonable and achievable action levels and to better interpret the causes of differences between the two results. - The level of agreement achievable depends on the details of the patient geometry, the primary and the verification calculation programs, and the clinical situation, in addition to whether corrections for tissue heterogeneities are used. - It is therefore reasonable to have different action levels for different situations.
-Each institution must determine the proper action levels for that particular clinic. - Results from planning system commissioning are useful in establishing these levels.
-40
+- Recommendations on establishing Action Levels for agreement between primary calculations and verification, and guidance in addressing discrepancies outside the action levels are provided. - These recommendations shall not be interpreted as requirements. - It is important that the physicist knows the accuracy and limitations of both the primary and the verification systems in order to set reasonable and achievable action levels and to better interpret the causes of differences between the two results.

+- The level of agreement achievable depends on the details of the patient geometry, the primary and the verification calculation programs, and the clinical situation, in addition to whether corrections for tissue heterogeneities are used. - It is therefore reasonable to have different action levels for different situations. - Each institution must determine the proper action levels for that particular clinic. - Results from planning system commissioning are useful in establishing these levels.

-- The action level guidelines given the Report are based primarily on the collective experience and expectations of the TG members, due to the limited literature on the expected level of agreement between primary and verification calculations for modern image-based 3D planning systems. - A base action level of 2% was postulated for simple field geometries, consistent with the TG-53 criterion of 2% dose accuracy between calculations and measurements. - From this starting point, additional range was added to account for the increased uncertainties of complex treatment geometries. - The action level guidelines are divided into two tables, depending on whether or not tissue heterogeneities are taken into account in the primary calculation.
+- A base action level of 2% was postulated for simple field geometries, consistent with the AAPM TG-53 criterion of 2% dose accuracy between calculations and measurements. - From this starting point, additional range was added to account for the increased uncertainties of complex treatment geometries. - The action level guidelines are divided into two tables, depending on whether or not tissue heterogeneities are taken into account in the primary calculation.

 TABLE II.
-Guidelines for action levels for disagree verification and pr nilar calculation alg - s conditions. erent calculation al gorithms Primary calculation geometry Same patient geometry (%) Approx. patient geometry (%) Uniform cube phantom approx. (%) Same patient geometry (%) Approx. patient geometry (%) Uniform cube phantom approx. (%) Minimal field shaping 2 2.5 3 2.5 3 3 Substantial field shaping and/or contour change 2.5 3 4 3 3.5 4 Wedged fields, off-axis 2 2.5 3 3.5 4 5
+Guidelines for action levels for disagreement between verification and primary calculations for homogeneous conditions.

+Sim ilar calculation alg gorithms Different calculation algorithms Primary calculation geometry Same patient geometry (%) Approx. patient geometry (%) Uniform cube phantom approx. (%) Same patient geometry (%) Approx. patient geometry (%) Uniform cube phantom approx. (%) Minimal field shaping 2 2.5 3 2.5 3 3 Substantial field shaping and/or contour change 2.5 3 4 3 3.5 4 Wedged fields, off-axis 2 2.5 3 3.5 4 5

-TABLE III.
+Table III.
 Guidelines for action levels for disagreement between verification and primary calculations with heterogeneity corrections.